kohnmart/website/content/projects/project-clouds.md

 #### Clouds

 At the beginning, research had to be done to find out when and where certain cloud formations appear.
 It is also realistic that formations are visible at different altitudes at the same time.
 Check the documentation for detailed information and node structures.
-For the final work, we decided on two model concepts, Pointy and Poly.
+For the final work, we decided on two model concepts, pointy and poly.
 The development has shown that pointy clouds can be used efficiently for very large, flat and scattered formations which extend over the whole map.
 In contrast, the poly clouds are better suited for high and dense cumulus clouds.
+<br /> <br />

+#### Mapbox
+The Mapbox Node can be used to generate landscapes and terrain in Houdini.
+Height maps and satellite images are combined to create a realistic landscape.
+In addition, the image data is read out in order to match the color of the vegetation.

 <br /> <br />